 I didn’t know what to do.
 How was I going to live to the next day?
 The mere thought was driving me crazy.
 I hoped that I had the chance to talk to him for the last time, but cancer took everything away.

 At that moment, I understood the true meaning of life.
 I was always asking myself, “God!
 Why me?
 I am still young.
 We did not even get the chance to talk about politics, technology, science.”
 I remember one time when I was bored, he came to me and said “Hey!
 Let’s invent something that your mother would be proud of.”
 I swear to God that he’s the one who taught me the true meaning of love, but once that love was gone, I realized that something big was about to happen.

 Three years later after a lot of ups and downs, after a lot of sleepless nights and darkness, I was living by myself.
 Indeed, I took a step back and I questioned my own existence.
 Why am I living in this world?
 If I only live once, why don’t I make it so perfect that I feel fully satisfied?
 I wanted to do a lot of daring things, to explore the world, to be an agent of change.
 I only wanted to leave this life if I lived it fully.
 And I did.

 I challenged myself to go to business school that required a hard acceptance test but I made it.
 I was walking on air when they called me, saying “Maryam!
 Welcome to business school.”
 Next achievement?
-I was nominated the best coordinator of a project in Jeune Chambre Internationale, an international organization that helped me with networking.
+I was nominated as the best coordinator of a project in Jeune Chambre Internationale, an international organization that helped me with networking.
 I boosted my self-esteem, and this year I was awarded Best Delegate in a Model United Nations conference.
 I felt so happy that I could do anything I set my mind to and I knew that the true meaning of success is at the heart of what you love.
 I was looking at my achievements with a pride that I have never felt in my life!
 I was experiencing euphoria!